Pulau Ubin Cultural Mapping Project

 - There are three Chinese cemeteries on the island:

-- Kg Bukit Coffee Chinese Cemetery located just before the Thai temple where 35 Cantonese residents were buried in the 1970s.
+- Kg Bukit Coffee Chinese Cemetery located just before the Thai temple where 35 Cantonese and Teochew residents were buried in the 1970s.

 - The second cemetery is located behind the current police post.